Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Discussion and conclusions

+To fit the radial metallicity gradient for disk PNe we considered three possibilities: a single linear fit, a segmented fit with one break, and a segmented fit with two breaks.
+The single linear fit resulted in a slope of $-0.020\pm0.006$~dex/kpc, in agreement with the most recent O/H radial gradient from PNe \citep{bucciarelli23,stanghellini18}.
 The O/H radial gradient derived for the disk PNe sample using segmented fit exhibits a significant break near the solar region, as revealed by segmented linear models.
 These fits, incorporating one or two radial breaks, indicate a flatter, or even slightly positive, gradient in the inner disk for $R \lessapprox 8$\,kpc.
 Beyond this radius, the gradient transitions to a steeper and more negative slope compared to a single linear fit.
 This potential change of slope in the radial gradient at $R \approx 8$\,kpc deserves further investigation.
-However, according to the Akaike Information Criterion (AIC), the selection of the best model between a single linear fit, a segmented fit with one break, and a segmented fit with two breaks, is inconclusive, implying that all three are plausible given the current data.
-The single linear fit for disk PNe resulted in a slope of $-0.021\pm0.006$~dex/kpc, in agreement with the most recent O/H radial gradient from PNe \citep{bucciarelli23,stanghellini18}.
+According to the AIC, the selection of the best model between a segmented fit with one break and a segmented fit with two breaks, is inconclusive, implying that the two are plausible given the current data.
+However, given the AIC difference, the linear model fit is notably weaker than the one-break model.